 During the 2022-2023 academic year Karen Morin will be assisting the Provost’s office with Bucknell’s Middle States Reaccreditation.

 A Professor of Geography, Morin's latest book is Cattle Trails and Animal Lives: The Founding of an American Carceral Archipelago (coming out with University of Georgia Press).
 This book explores the forced migration and lived experiences of bovine animals within a ‘rural carceral archipelago’ of cattle trails and cow towns that comprised the emergent U.S. beef industry.
 Recent (related) works available on-line include:

-A Professor of Geography, Morin’s books include Women, Religion, & Space: Global Perspectives on Gender and Faith (co-edited, 2007); Frontiers of Femininity: A New Historical Geography of the Nineteenth-Century American West (2008); Civic Discipline: Geography in America, 1860-1890 (2011; reissued 2016); Historical Geographies of Prisons: Unlocking the Usable Carceral Past (co-edited, 2015); and Carceral Space, Prisoners and Animals (2018).
-Her current project explores the forced migration and experiences of bovine animals within American West rural carceral archipelagoes (under contract, Univ.
-Georgia Press).
+Morin’s other books include Women, Religion, & Space: Global Perspectives on Gender and Faith (co-edited, 2007); Frontiers of Femininity: A New Historical Geography of the Nineteenth-Century American West (2008); Civic Discipline: Geography in America, 1860-1890 (2011; reissued 2016); Historical Geographies of Prisons: Unlocking the Usable Carceral Past (co-edited, 2015); and Carceral Space, Prisoners and Animals (2018).